scikit-image/scikit-image/doc/source/skips/0-skip-process.rst

 recommended that a single SKIP contain a single key proposal or new idea.
-Small enhancements or patches often don't need a SKIP and can be injected into the scikit-image development workflow with a pull request to the NumPy `repo`_.
+Small enhancements or patches often don't need a SKIP and can be injected into the scikit-image development workflow with a pull request to the scikit-image `repo`_.
 The more focused the SKIP, the more successful it tends to be.

 If in doubt, split your SKIP into several well-focused ones.